 Local cuisine and restaurants

 Fresh seafood dominates the menus across the Elaphiti Islands.
-I savored grilled fish, octopus salad, and black risotto at konobas (traditional taverns) like Obala on Lopud and Tri Sestre on Šipan.
+Savor grilled fish, octopus salad, and black risotto at konobas (traditional taverns) like Obala on Lopud and Tri Sestre on Šipan.

-For fine dining, I recommend Konoba Dubrovnik on Lopud.
-Their lobster buzara and homemade pasta were exceptional.
-On Koločep, Villa Ruža offers gourmet meals with breathtaking sunset views.
+For fine dining, I recommend La Villa right by the ocean on Lopud.
+Their melanzani and homemade pasta were exceptional.
+On Koločep, Villa Ruža is one of the best, serving the freshest food with breathtaking sunset views.

 Local wines, especially the crisp white Pošip, pair perfectly with seafood dishes.
-I also tried rakija, a strong fruit brandy popular throughout Croatia.
+I also tried rakija, a strong fruit brandy popular throughout Croatia and the Balkans.

 Many restaurants source ingredients from local gardens and fishing boats, ensuring fresh, seasonal meals.
 Vegetarian options are available but can be limited.